LeongWZ/smart-crm/README.md

         cp ./.env.example ./.env

 2. On .env file, replace `GOOGLE_APPLICATION_CREDENTIALS` and `NGROK_TOKEN` environment variables accordingly.
+     - Make a new folder called `credentials` in this directory and place your credentials path in this new folder
-     - Replace `GOOGLE_APPLICATION_CREDENTIALS` with the path to your credentials file e.g. `some/path/to/credentials.json`
+     - Replace `GOOGLE_APPLICATION_CREDENTIALS` with the path to your credentials file e.g. `./credentials/<google credentials filename>.json`
      - Replace `NGROK_TOKEN` with the ngrok token generated from ngrok dashboard website

 4. Use docker compose to build the container